 |/-Y||Causes prompting to confirm you want to overwrite an existing destination file.|

 The switch /Y may be present in the COPYCMD environment variable.
 This switch may be overridden with /-Y on the command line.
 The default protocol is to prompt on overwrites unless MOVE command is being executed from within a batch script.

 move c:\windows\temp\*.* c:\temp

 Move the files of c:\windows\temp to the temp directory in root, this is of course assuming you have the Windows\temp directory.
 In this example, *.* is wildcards telling the computer every file with every extension.

 move "computer hope" example

-If your directory name has a space, it must be surrounded with quotes, otherwise you will get a "The syntax of the command is incorrect." error message.
-In the above example, this command would move the "computer hope" directory into the example directory contained in the same directory.
+If your directory name or file name has a space, it must be surrounded with quotes, otherwise you get a "The syntax of the command is incorrect." error message.
+The command above would move the "computer hope" directory into the example directory contained in the same directory (current directory).